 Recommended Thermostat Settings

-There is no one perfect temperature for every household during the summertime – it depends on things like the climate and how active your family is.
+There is no one perfect temperature for every household during the summertime – it depends on the climate and your family’s activity.
 However, there are some general tips that can help you save money on your energy bill while keeping your home comfortable.

 Also, during the day, you should set your thermostat to 78 degrees Fahrenheit when you are home.
 When you are away, you should set your thermostat higher up to 85 degrees Fahrenheit.

-No matter what your situation is, there are a few basic guidelines you can follow to make sure you’re setting your thermostat in the most energy-efficient way possible.
+No matter your situation, there are a few basic guidelines you can follow to ensure you’re setting your thermostat in the most energy-efficient way possible.
 For more tips, contact our certified technicians today.

 If you want to set your thermostat to a different temperature at different times of the day, you might want to consider using a programmable thermostat.
 A programmable thermostat can save you a lot of energy and money.